;

 High-performance alloys can be processed to meet a variety of needs.
 Click on the products forms to learn about the ways you can use high-performance alloys for your application.

-• Custom assembly crimps, fittings, and custom part manufacture
+Custom crimps, fittings, and end treatments

 Typical end uses

 Our customers use high-performance alloys in their most challenging applications, such as implantable devices that need to perform even with rigorous use.
-Some of the most common include.
+Some of the most common include:

 • Hip and knee replacements